-As much as 90% of staff, including women, are hired locally provided skills training.
-The Dhole's Den Research Foundation supports the local school with educational material for students, besides organising and regular safaris conservation awareness programmes.
+As much as 90% of staff, including hired locally women, are and provided skills training.
+The Dhole's Den Research Foundation supports the local school with educational material for students, besides organising regular safaris and conservation awareness programmes.
 The foundation also supports the local forest department during the forest fire season.
 They are running an online crowdsourcing campaign to equip forest officials with fire-retardant uniforms and boots.
-Most importantly, Dhole's Den is in the process of setting community development Up a centre.
+Most importantly, Dhole's Den is in the process of setting community development υp а centre.